valderman/lambnyaa/README.md

-LambdNyaa
+LambNyaa
 =========

-LambdNyaa is a content aggregator/processor library.
+LambNyaa is a content aggregator/processor library.
 It was designed to facilitate automatic fetching and notification of new episodes from Nyaa Torrents, but can be used for pretty much any kind of content.